mozilla/blurts-server/README.md

 Firefox Breach Alerts notifies users when their credentials have possibly been leaked or stolen in a data breach.
 Powered by [haveibeenpwned.com](https://haveibeenpwned.com/).

+Communicates with the [blurts-addon](https://github.com/mozilla/blurts-addon) client-side add-on for Firefox Monitor.

 ## Context

 See the [Have I Been Pwned about page](https://haveibeenpwned.com/About) for